 If you started high school but didn’t finish, or if you just need to improve your basic reading, math or communication skills, there are free adult education classes offered in every Kentucky county, as well as online.

-Complete high school or a GED.
-The GED (General Educational Development) is an examination that gives you a second chance to finish high school.
+Complete your high school education, or make sure you’ll get your GED.
+The GED (General Educational Development) is a four test examination that gives you a second chance to earn a credential that’s all across North America recognized and accepted just like a common high school diploma.

 Brush up on basic skills.
 Adult education is more than just the GED.
 Did you know you can enroll in free courses, either online or in a center, to brush up on reading, math, or other academic subjects?